 To empty the dust canister, just hit the button and the base automatically releases the debris.
 It’s mess-free.
 With automatic cord rewind, you can avoid the hassle of wrapping up the cord before storage.

-You can use the multi-surface floor tool for vacuuming hard floors and carpets.
+You can use the multi-surface vacuum tool for cleaning hard floors and carpets.
 There’s also a dusting brush for surfaces and upholstery, with a crevice tool for corners and edges.

 Why We Love It

 Low Profile Design

 You’re free to maneuver the motorhead however you want.
 In addition, it swivels and has a low-profile design to fit underneath furniture.
 Therefore, you don’t have to move everything to clean, which may save you time and hassle.

 This vacuum model filters dust and dirt so that it doesn’t circulate around your home.
 This might help allergy sufferers by keeping the air clean.